 - Do you have frequent, but very light periods?

-Risk Factors for a Light Period
+Risk Factors for a Lighter Period than Normal

 There are some people who are more prone than others.
 Some risk factors include: